cl-illc/cdm/topics.md

 # Topics covered in the course

-(*Tentative and subject to change.
-The list here does not necessarily reflect the order in which the different topics will be covered in class.*)
+(*This overview of topics is tentative and subject to change, and does not necessarily reflect the order in which the different topics will be covered in class.*)